classgraph/classgraph/Zero-Bugs-Commitment.md

 yourself for software that you develop or maintain, and to encourage others to do the same.

-To sign this pledge, you can add the following wording to your project homepage, linking to this document, or to your own copy or your own version of this
+**To sign this pledge**, you can add the following wording to your project homepage, linking to this document, or to your own copy or your own version of this document:
-document:

 | **This project adheres to the [Zero Bugs Commitment](https://github.com/classgraph/classgraph/blob/master/Zero-Bugs-Commitment.md).** |
 |-----------------------------|